What's Included

 Then register in scripts/db-query.ts and run: npx tsx scripts/db-query.ts find-expired-sessions

-Every query uses the MongoDB wrapper — same connection pool, same patterns, same rules.
+Every query uses StrictDB — same connection pool, same patterns, same rules.
 When you're done exploring, just delete the file and its registry entry.

 Content Builder — scripts/build-content.ts